machaao/machaao-samples/index.rst

 How does it work?
 -----------------------------------------------------------------------------
-As depicted in the figure below,
 When a person sends a message to your bot through MessengerX SDKs integrated inside publisher or partner app(s), the following should happen.

-* Our "servers" sends incoming messages to the configured Webhook URL, where your messaging app is hosted.

-* Using the Send Message API, the mini app or the chat bot can respond to the person on Messenger.

 .. figure:: _static/images/how_it_works.png
    :scale: 75 %
    :align: center
    :alt: How it Works - MessengerX.io

+* Our "servers" sends incoming messages to the configured Webhook URL, where your messaging app is hosted.

+* Using the Send Message API, the mini app or the chat bot can respond to the person on Messenger.

 The MessengerX Platform is FREE for developers looking to build consumer based chatbots.